 In 2021, Senate Bill 65 directed the transfer of the OHIM program, including its resources and liabilities, to the Oregon Health Authority (OHA).
 OHIM program staff were transferred to OHA on July 1, 2021.
-DCBS and OHA entered an interagency agreement (IAA) for DCBS to ensure continuity of services to support OHIM.
+DCBS and OHA have a current interagency agreement (IAA) for DCBS to ensure continuity of services to support OHIM.